RonanPearce/raytracer1/README.md

-First attemp at learning ray-tracing.
+First attempt at learning ray-tracing.
 Using the raytracinginoneweekend book.